githubtraining/write-javascript-actions/responses/07_add-input-params.md

 ![input parameter screenshot](https://i.imgur.com/qgtZL6x.png)

-The above examples shows that we can have more than one input for our Action, as well as drop any optional parameters we may not need, such as setting a `default:` value for the input parameter.
+The above examples shows that we can have more than one input for our action, as well as drop any optional parameters we may not need, such as setting a `default:` value for the input parameter.

 Let's take a look at how this fits into an `action.yml` file.